-Hydrochemical observations at watercourses shall be carried out seven times a year, in accordance with periods of major hydrological phases: during rise, peak and decline of high water; at the time of maximum and minimum water flow rate during the summer low-water period; in autumn, prior to freezing; during the winter low-water period.
+Hydrochemical observations at watercourses shall be carried out seven times a year, in accordance with periods of major hydrological phases: during high-water period (rise, peak and decline); at the time of maximum and minimum water flow rate during the summer low-water period; in autumn, prior to freezing; during the winter low-water period.
 Observations for heavy metal concentration monitoring shall be carried out four times a year.

-The monitoring program shall include observations covering the parameters of physical properties and gas water content (temperature, clarity, pH, suspension concentrations, dissolved oxygen concentration, specific electrical conductivity), most significant ions and mineralization (chlorides, sulphates, hydrogen carbonates, magnesium, calcium, sodium, potassium, mineralization (in terms of dry residue), water hardness), organic substances (BOD5, COD{cr}, petroleum products, anionic synthetic surfactants (SS), phenols), biogenic substances (ammonium (expressed in terms of N) nitrates (expressed in terms of N), nitrites (expressed in terms of N), total nitrogen expressed in terms of Kjeldahl method, phosphates

-(expressed in terms of P and as total phosphorus), heavy metals (total iron, manganese, copper, zinc, nickel, total chromium, lead, cadmium).
+The monitoring program shall include observations covering the parameters of physical properties of water and gas content in it (temperature, clarity, pH, suspension concentrations, dissolved oxygen concentration, specific electrical conductivity), most significant ions and mineralization (chlorides, sulphates, hydrogen carbonates, magnesium, calcium, sodium, potassium,, mineralization in terms of dry residue, water hardness), organic substances (BOD5, CODcr, petroleum products, anionic synthetic surfactants, phenols), biogenic substances (ammonium expressed as N, nitrates expressed as N, nitrites expressed as N, total nitrogen expressed in terms of Kjeldahl method, phosphates expressed in terms of P and as total phosphorus), heavy metals (total iron, manganese, copper, zinc, nickel, total chromium, lead, cadmium).

-Samples for measurements of these pollutants concentrations in the aquatic environment shall be taken from discharge channels of industrial facilities and from rivers in drainage basins.
-A continuous observation station (COS) shall be arranged to monitor the background condition of a water body; this station shall be located in a point not affected directly by factors impacting water quality, such as discharges from industrial or agricultural facilities, water course inflows, dredging operations etc.
+Samples for measurements of these pollutants' concentrations in the aquatic environment shall be taken from discharge channels of industrial facilities and from rivers in drainage basins.
+A continuous observation station shall be arranged to monitor the background condition of a water body; this station shall be located in a point not affected directly by factors impacting water quality, such as discharges from industrial or agricultural facilities, water course inflows, dredging operations etc.